-Family continue to search for missing Bloomfield man
+Family continues to search for missing Bloomfield man

 FARMINGTON — Family members of a missing Bloomfield man are continuing to search for new information that could lead to his discovery.